Quick Start

 }

-For premium games, when users experience refunds or other situations, the playable status of the game will change.
+For premium games, when users refund or other situations occur, the playable status of the game will change.
 The SDK will notify the game through callback events, and developers can prompt users or perform corresponding operations based on status changes.

 void T_CALLTYPE OnGamePlayableStatusChanged(TapEventID eventID, void* data) {